International ‘Zero Tolerance FGM’ Day: Taking The Issues Forward

 ~ ~ ~ ~ ~

-Please sign HM Government e-petition, No. 35313: STOP Female Genital Mutilation (FGM / ‘cutting’) in Britain (for UK citizens and residents).
+[See also HM Government e-petition, No. 35313, to STOP Female Genital Mutilation (FGM / ‘cutting’) in Britain (for UK citizens and residents – now closed).]

-#NoFGM Daily News: reports all items shared on Twitter that day about FGM – brings many organisations and developments into focus.
+The #NoFGM Daily News carries reports of all items shared on Twitter that day about FGM – brings many organisations and developments into focus.

 Facebook page: #NoFGM – a crime against humanity